 To conclude.
 Last night, I sat next to an experienced actor and his wife, a Rutgers professor and casting director.
 Both affirmed that “getting a play produced” is the most difficult and heart-wrenching process in theater today.
 Childress indicates some of the reasons in her amazing work which targets racism, chauvinism, and sexism.
 Importantly, her timeless play’s themes relate to every “ism” that one might lay bare about human nature and oppression in the arts, especially by those who exploit creatives to gain the highest profits, while starving the artistic team, playwrights, actors.
 This has been especially egregious for those of color.

 Sadly, this bigotry and discrimination is allegedly done for the sake of “entertainment.”
 The result is mediocrity and a fear of novel, original work.
 Instead, there is a steady repetition of old standby revivals or shows created from blockbuster films; there are few quality dramas or even musical productions.
-What has been sacrificed, as Trouble in Mind reveals, is the paramount live medium to touch lives. stir our humanity, bring community, and create a better society has dimmed and there is no Tinker Bell to come along and revive it, thus far.
-This is doubly so during the pandemic in the fall season of 2021.
+What has been sacrificed, is as Trouble in Mind reveals.
+Theater, the paramount live medium to touch lives. stir our humanity, bring community, and create a better society has been diminished.
+And there is no Tinker Bell to come along and revive it, thus far.

 Trouble in Mind is a step in the right direction, however.
 Bravo to Roundabout to stage it.